Sup2point0/integrity/faq.md

 -->

 ### What’s *Integrity* for?
-It’s a home for all the [maths questions](https://sup2point0.github.io/integrity/questions) I’ve created, [scriptures](https://sup2point0.github.io/integrity/scriptures) I’ve written, and various other mathematical adventures.
+It’s a home for all the [maths questions](https://sup2point0.github.io/integrity/questions) I’ve created, [guides](https://sup2point0.github.io/integrity/scriptures) I’ve written, [desmos stuff](https://sup2point0.github.io/integrity/desmos), and various other mathematical adventures.
 You can find out more in [Synopsis](synopsis.md).

 ### Who wrote these questions?
 Me!

-All of these questions were hand-crafted from scratch.
+All of these questions were hand-crafted from scratch by yours truly.

 A few will no doubt have been inspired by ideas or tricks from other questions I’ve seen before.
 And of course, this is maths, so there’s no such thing as an ‘original question’ anyway.

 ### What are these questions for?
-Some, such as the [Addvent](https://sup2point0.github.io/integrity/questions/addvent) questions, I created for events and competitions at school.
+Some, such as the [*Addvent*](https://sup2point0.github.io/integrity/questions/addvent) questions, I created for events and competitions at school.

 The rest I just come up with for fun, whether to experiment myself or challenge my friends.